cpp-codemonkey/Cpp_AI_Project/README.md

 # Cpp_AI_Project
-Complete project for my C++ AI YouTube Tutorial series
+Complete source code for my C++ AI YouTube Tutorial series

+This only contains the C++ code since the full project is greater than 25MB.